MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/includes/upgrade-to-orch-2022.md

 **Prepare to upgrade:**

-1. It is recommended to have the latest UR (UR3) installed on Orchestrator 2019.
+1. It's recommended to have the latest UR (UR3) installed on Orchestrator 2019.
 2. Ensure that there are no pending restarts on the computer.
 3. Perform a full backup of Orchestrator database.
 For information about backing up the Orchestrator database, see [Migrate Orchestrator between environments](../orchestrator/migrate-orchestrator-between-environments.md).
 4. Upgrade the hardware, operating system, and other software if necessary to meet the requirements of Orchestrator in System Center 2022.